JoepDriesen/Cardgame-Generator/README.md

 * image.[jpg,png,gif,...] - The graphic to be used for the card
 * en/props.xml - Containing information about the card.
 This file should be put in a directory with the name of the language used to describe the properties and must be structured like `assets/cards/props.template.xml`

-### About

-In early 2010, some people on 4chan came up with a drinking game[*](http://knowyourmeme.com/memes/4chan-drinking-game-cards).
-While it seemed like a lot of fun, it looked very crappy, was generally only funny to people who were actually on 4chan and a lot of the cards were just shit.
-For most people, this made it kind of hard to play with normal friends, which is obviously the reason for having a drinking game.

-The basics of the game still appeared quite fun, so I set out to make a modified version of the game, more accessible to the general drinking game public.

-Over the years I and a lot of my friends have been playing this game and adjusting it where necessary.
-In my opinion it is now one of the best drinking games I have ever played (/personalbias) and would like to share it with the world.

-I have tried to make it as easy as possible to adjust the game to your own needs or add your own cards to it.

-Have fun!

 ## License
 This code is licensed under the [GPL license.](https://raw.githubusercontent.com/Gargamel1989/Drinker/master/LICENSE)